chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 ---
 layout: page
-title: The Role of Depth
+title: The role of depth
 categories: representation
 date: 2022-01-16
 ---